 In parallel, ILNAS also has ongoing research activities, in particular in ICT.
 Among the latest initiatives in this area is an ongoing research program between ILNAS and the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg entitled "Technical Standardization for Trustworthy ICT, Aerospace, and Construction (2021-2024)".
 It is exploring Digital Trust aspects of the three sectors, with ICT in particular playing a horizontal role in the other two.
-The first results of this program will be presented during the World Standards Day in Luxembourg in October 2023.
+The first results of this program have been presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".